ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 regression reports and so forth, can be performed by any Ubuntu developer or prospective Ubuntu developer.

-Therefore, the SRU team, when on shift and “wearing an SRU hat”, takes a narrow view of our role, focusing our limited resources on only progressing processes limited by this privilege.
+Therefore, the SRU team, when on shift and "wearing an SRU hat", takes a narrow view of our role, focusing our limited resources on only progressing processes limited by this privilege.
 It is our expectation that Ubuntu developers at large drive the non-privileged tasks because